monktastic/no-more-contempt/chapters/self-deception.md

 - We are secretly pushing people further into the dark, which creates more evil.
 - Until we see this, it is impossible to appreciate how evil operates, and thus to do anything genuinely useful about it.
 Instead, we are liable to cause _more_ harm.

-Trigger warning: reading about how we are "spreading evil" is not necessarily fun.

 ---

 > _Ultimately evil is done not so much by evil people, but by good people who do not know themselves and who do not probe deeply._ —Roland Niebuhr